noteed/blog/starting-with-nixops-2.md

 expression that we use in our deployment.

-We create a directory (this could be a complete Git repository) to contain the site andd associated scripts (e.g. a static site generator that would generate a `_site` directory):
+We create a directory (this could be a complete Git repository) to contain the site and associated scripts (e.g. a static site generator that would generate a `_site` directory):

 ```